43 Awesome Riddles for Kids [With Answers]

 4. Kate’s mother has three children: Snap, Crackle and ___?

-This is a good example of how riddles use your existing expectations to trick you.
-Even though the answer is right in front of you, you’re tempted to continue the pattern instead.
+Answer: Kate!
+It’s Kate’s mother, after all.
+(This is a good example of how riddles use your existing expectations to trick you.
+Even though the answer is right in front of you, you’re tempted to continue the pattern instead.)